-This month’s issue contains an informative article by the General Director of SCHNEIDER GROUP Kyiv, Yuri Donets, and is dedicated to the German-Ukrainian relations and the annual German-Ukrainian business forum of the German Chambers of Commerce: German-Ukrainian Chamber of Industry and Commerce (AHK), Association of German Chambers of Industry and Commerce (DIHK), East European Association of German Business (Ost-Ausschuss – Osteuropaverein der Deutschen Wirtschaft e.V.).
+This month’s issue contains an informative article by the General Director of SCHNEIDER GROUP Kyiv, Yuri Donets, and is dedicated to German-Ukrainian relations and the annual German-Ukrainian business forum of the German Chambers of Commerce: German-Ukrainian Chamber of Industry and Commerce (AHK), Association of German Chambers of Industry and Commerce (DIHK), and East European Association of German Business (Ost-Ausschuss – Osteuropaverein der Deutschen Wirtschaft e.V.).

 Yuri Donets: Ukraine’s improving business climate has yet to translate into a suitably high international profile

 Ukraine’s status as the seventy-first nation in annual World Bank Doing Business ranking reflects the current reality that it is still a challenging place for large-scale investments.
 Nevertheless, the overall investment picture for small and medium-sized businesses in Ukraine has improved dramatically in recent years and is deserving of far more international attention than it currently receives.

 Part of the problem is a matter of perception.
 The Ukrainian business community itself plays a major role in establishing negative narratives about the country, thanks in large part to a near-constant flow of complaints about the insufficient pace of reforms, continuing corruption, a lack of trust in the judiciary, and so on and so forth.
 All these issues are genuine concerns and require serious government attention.
 However, it is quite possible for small business owners, entrepreneurs and international investors to enter the Ukrainian market and entirely avoid any of the negative consequences from these pet peeves, as long as they maintain basic compliance standards in their everyday business activities.